sternstaub/Civitas-RPG-Framework/README.md

 Currently working on ***planning stage; pre-release***.
 (there was already an attempt of coding, but i chose to change the concept and decentralize it, so it must be redone)

+First, i shall create the first version of the framework plugin. then, based on this, i will revive the old [TownyPlots Extended](https://cursefire.com/minecraft/bukkit-plugins/townyplots) to use this Framework.
+It will apply the buildings from civitas to towny plots.

 further notes:
 * skill system that allows the players to specialize their craft